Seven Kick-Ass Seven-String Guitar Songs

 Look around you.

 There seems to be a seven-string renaissance happening at the moment.

 Actually, eight-string guitars seem to be going pretty strong, too.
 But there's something particularly satisfying about plugging in a seven and riffing out in between the traditional ranges of the guitar and bass.

 Don't get me wrong; eight strings are great for getting right down into low-end territory and really shaking the walls.
-But if one thing really stood out to me at this year's Winter NAMM show, it was the sheer number of companies delving into sevens for the first time, or really embracing them in a big way.
+But if one thing really stood out to me at a recent Winter NAMM show, it was the sheer number of companies delving into sevens for the first time, or really embracing them in a big way.

 A lot of great music has been made on seven-string guitars over the past 22 years or so since Ibanez released the Universe at Steve Vai's behest.
 During the first era of the seven-string, Vai was pretty much the only guy exploring the instrument's potential.